Skip to content

 Following real estate trends and the ebbs and flows of the U.S. housing market can set you up for the retirement you worked hard to achieve.
 Buying a retirement home in Florida, for instance, or another popular spot for retirees lets you spend your last years doing what you enjoy and not worrying about your pension or savings running out.

-5 Best States to Retire in the U.S.
+What Are the Best States to Retire in the U.S.?

 Let’s look at some of the best states to retire in.
 Understanding your retirement income and how it varies by state is crucial for financial planning.
 Each offers some combination of a strong housing market, a desirable climate and a fun lifestyle.